 The Annual Inter-House Festival of Music at the Sydney Opera House involves students from Years 3 to 6, who sing as a combined choir on the Concert Hall Stage in the first half of this wonderful night of music.

 The day is devoted to enjoying French cooking, music, art, history and geography.
-It is a fun day where many parents become actively involved in the varied activities.
+It is a fun day where many parents become actively involved in various activities with their daughter.

 Years 3 to 6: Modern dance classes are offered, including jazz ballet, funk, modern expressive and contemporary dance.